About This Site

 Fast forward to 2020 and the worldwide pandemic.
 We've all seen good come from tragedy, and this web site and my life are no exception.
 Like tens of thousands of Catholics around the world, I've been praying the rosary for years, but now I just decided to turn on the camera and ask others to join me.
 And here we are.

 My name is Scott Crevier and I'm a lifelong Catholic.
-I've attended some pretty cool Catholic schools:
+My faith was nurtured at pretty cool Catholic schools:

 I work at St. Norbert College in De Pere, WI.
-I'm a 3rd Degree Knight with the Abbott Pennings Council of the Knights of Columbus and I'm a member of Our Lady of Lourdes Catholic Parish in De Pere, WI.
+I'm a 3rd Degree Knight with the Abbott Pennings Council of the Knights of Columbus and I've been a member of Our Lady of Lourdes Catholic Parish in De Pere, WI for 23 years.
 I've been involved in many ministries in my life, mostly singing at Mass (since I was a kid).
 The most rewarding was the 10 years I spent as a catechist at Our Lady of Lourdes, working with high school sophomores and juniors, exploring our Catholic faith together and helping them prepare for the sacrament of Confirmation.

 I'm one of the organizers of the annual Rosary Run Motorcycle Ride, where a group of us bikers ride to five locations in Wisconsin, saying a decade of the rosary at each.